Contact Us

 The authors propose training models to explain before answering, ensuring that each reasoning process is transparent and interpretable.
 They discuss techniques for aligning visual and linguistic representations so that models can better understand diagrams, figures, and object associations.

 The paper concludes that aligned and explainable reasoning enhances reliability and interpretability in multimodal tasks.
-It highlights that the future of visual reasoning research depends on integrating explanation-based learning into model design.8
+It highlights that the future of visual reasoning research depends on integrating explanation-based learning into model design.15

-The progress in visual reasoning also brings technical and ethical challenges that researchers and companies must address.
+Progress in visual reasoning also brings technical and ethical challenges that need to be considered.

 Benchmark methodology

-All models were evaluated via OpenRouter API with standardized parameters: temperature set to 0 for deterministic responses and max tokens set to 10,000.
+All models were evaluated via OpenRouter API with standardized parameters: temperature set to 0.8 and max tokens parameter was not set to avoid limiting reasoning capabilities.
 Models were instructed to respond with only a single letter (A-E) without explanation, though some models still provided detailed reasoning, which we parsed to extract final answers.
 Evaluation ran in parallel across all models simultaneously.
+Each question was run 5 times to ensure consistent and reliable results.

 Questions: